 Bonding with your baby is one of a new parent’s greatest joys.
 The kind of love that parents have for their newborns is incomparable to anything else—embrace those powerful feelings!
 Take lots of baby photos.
 Talk to them.
 Play soft music for them, and sing.
 Read them a story (even if they can’t understand it yet).
 Dedicate time for skin-to-skin contact.
 Take every opportunity to make memories with your baby.
 After all, they won’t be little forever—live in the moment and enjoy the things that make bringing a child into the world worth all your hard work.

 Need to make room for your baby?
 Extra Space Storage facility has self storage locations throughout the U.S., and we can help you make space at home before your little one arrives.
-Find a storage unit near you!
+Find cheap storage units near you!